-Finally, the consultation calls for a new mental capacity test to be introduced, which, based on current understanding of illnesses such as dementia, can ascertain if a person is sufficient of sound mind to be writing a Will.
+Finally, the consultation calls for a new mental capacity test to be introduced.
+It would be based on current understanding of illnesses such as dementia, to ascertain if a person is sufficient of sound mind to be writing a Will.

 The Law Commission itself admits that its suggestions do come with some challenges.
 Within the consultation document, they state; “We note that the potential recognition of electronic Wills via a dispensing power is a double-edged sword.
 On the one hand, it seems essential that the power is applicable to electronic documents.
 [People making a Will] who do not follow the [current] rules… are increasingly likely to use electronic means.

 “For example, a person who is seriously ill in a hospital may have more immediate access to a tablet or smartphone than to a pen and paper and may be more able to speak than to write.
 On the other hand, the potential recognition of electronic documents could provide a treasure trove for dissatisfied relatives.
 They may be tempted to sift through a huge number of texts, emails and other records in order to find one that could be put forward as a Will on the basis of a dispensing power.

 “In that way, the large number of electronic documents that we store on our phones, tablets and computers may open up a variety of avenues by which probate could become both expensive and contentious.
 While there are arguments on both sides, we take the view that, on balance, electronic documents and audio and audio-visual recordings should fall within the scope of the dispensing power.”

 Any potential changes regarding the introduction of electronic Wills won’t be seen for several years.
 They would have to be passed into law first.
 The consultation closed on 10th November 2017, and you access the latest project status on the Law Commission website.